rustfoundation/foundation.rust-lang.org/news/2022-03-17-community-grants-program-survey-responses.md

 ## What happens next?

-Over the next couple of weeks we will be finalising our plans, so that we will be ready to launch at the start of April.
+Over the next couple of weeks, we will be finalising our plans, so that we will be ready to launch at the start of April.

 Watch this space for more updates, and be sure to follow us on [Twitter](https://twitter.com/rust_foundation) and [LinkedIn](https://www.linkedin.com/company/rust-foundation/) for all the latest news and information.